Prompt Library · 36 prompts

 3. How AI-generated material should be reviewed and labeled

-4. What happens in case of incidents
+4. What happens in the event of incidents

 5. How employees are trained